Skip to main content

 This post will discuss what we know about our Check Status users right now.
 As we research, we learn more about your needs, identifying patterns that can be used to update our understanding.

 Maybe you!
 Check Status users are performing checks of a few parameters for specific sites of interest.
-The way these users approach our data is diverse, but we can broadly categorize them into three sub-groups:
+The way these users approach our data is diverse.
+Check Status users include:

 Sally, the Homeowner